A deliciously warming soup which is quick and easy to prepare. Made easy for you with step by step instructions and pictures.

 Peel and dice the potatoes.

-Melt the butter in the saucepan and add the onion and garlic and cook for a few minutes until softened.
+Melt the butter in the saucepan on a medium heat and then add the onion and garlic.
+Cook for a few minutes until softened.

-Mix in the cream and continue to cook for a further 5 minutes, gradually stir in the cheese in small amounts until it has all melted.
+Mix in the milk / cream and continue to cook for a further 5 minutes, gradually stir in the cheese in small amounts until it has all melted.